mbcrump/mbcrump-blog/_posts/2017-12-18-azure-tips-and-tricks70.md

 [Available Now!](https://michaelcrump.net/azure-tips-and-tricks-complete-list/){: .btn .btn--success}

-## Text Analysis with Cognitive Service and Azure
+## Key Phrase Extraction with Cognitive Service and Azure

 I recently took a look at Text Analysis that was introduced with Cognitive Services and is now inside the Azure portal.
 If you open the Azure portal and look for **AI and Cognitive Services** then you'll see the following: